-Our center comprises 10 research programs, spanning the fields of endocrinology, neuroscience, immunology, cardio-pulmonary sciences, nephrology, and psychiatry.
+Our institute comprises 10 research programs, spanning the fields of endocrinology, neuroscience, immunology, cardio-pulmonary sciences, nephrology, and psychiatry.
 The list continues to grow.
-Members of CeTMaP use advanced technologies to discover and investigate the biology of actionable molecular targets and create drugs for a variety of human disorders.
+Members use advanced technologies to discover and investigate the biology of actionable molecular targets and create drugs for a variety of human disorders.
 Our research, funded primarily by the National institutes of Health and other funding agencies, is supported by our CoREs.
 These enable phenotyping, neurobehavioral studies, and biopharmaceutical development, among other capabilities.
 Our translational studies follow criteria for Good Laboratory Practices for pre-clinical studies allowing experiments performed in our academic setting to meet the regulatory threshold for Investigational New Drug filings towards early phase clinical trials.
 Further, our research programs are well positioned to use the resources, patient populations, and culture of innovation and collaboration available within a top-tier academic medical center.

 Mone Zaidi, MD, PhD, MBA, MACP, FRCP, DSc (h.c.), ScD (h.c.)